PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :returns: single row from the query results as a tuple of fields
     :rtype: tuple
-	:raises ProgrammingError: result does not have exactly one row
+	:raises InvalidResultError: result does not have exactly one row
     :raises TypeError: too many (any) parameters
     :raises MemoryError: internal memory error

 Returns a single row from the result as a tuple of fields.

 This method returns the same single row when called multiple times.
-It raises a ProgrammingError if the result does not have exactly one row.
+It raises an :exc:`pg.InvalidResultError` if the result does not have exactly one row.
+More specifically, this will be of type :exc:`pg.NoResultError` if it is empty and of type :exc:`pg.MultipleResultsError` if it has multiple rows.

 .. versionadded:: 5.1